Where to stay in Sicily: Best Areas and Hotels

 The nearby Hotel Kalura is very affordable considering it has direct access to its own private beach.
 Perfect for anyone who doesn’t want to worry about hunting for a free space during peak sunbathing time.

-Where To Stay In Sicily For A Week?
+Best Areas To Stay In Sicily For A Week?

 If you are planning to be in Sicily for more than a couple of days, consider staying around Castellammare del Golfo.
 Full of historical attractions, sprawling beaches, and trendy bars, the town is perfect for a relaxing vacation.